BuongiornoTexas/sleeper_service/README.md

 - To enable/disable hibernate: admin shell->powercfg /hibernate on/off
 - To test hibernate status: admin shell->powercfg /a
 - Look into using pycaw to enable/disable microphones/inputs as a way to kill sleep blocking by powercfg requests.
+Specifically, using privacy & security setting for microphone.
+Maybe disabling device works as well.
+Neither sound like good solutions though.

 # sleeper_service